-Occupation: Data analyst
+Occupation: Communications analyst

-Education: PhD, sociolinguistics,
+Education: PhD, Sociolinguistics,

 Currently lives in New York City